Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 • Dedicated to drafting documents that will best serve your personal needs and goals

 Because we charge flat fees for our estate planning services, you won’t ever have to worry about how much each conversation costs.
 In addition to creating new estate plans, we perform reviews of existing plans that may be out of date.
-And we offer a no-charge, 3-year review of the estate planning documents we draft.
+And we offer a no-charge, three-year review of the estate planning documents we draft.
 No matter what your age or specific circumstances, we’re here to give you the outstanding and affordable estate planning service you deserve.

 Wills vs. Trusts in Estate Planning